 During the deepest and darkest times of my life and with my health condition, food became an obsession.
 When a person is sick, all they can think about is how they don’t want to be sick and how they can get better.
 For me, this manifested as anxiety around food (especially low-quality food in social situations) and disordered eating.

 These days, quality food is not an obsession.
 Orthorexia is a real issue, but it’s not one I have.
-What I do have is a strong set of values and awareness around organic/non-GMO, sustainably grown foods.
+What I do have is a strong set of values and awareness around organic/non-GMO, whole and sustainably grown foods.

 Health involves so much more than being thin.
 I think about what people have told me and how such a simplistic statement puts focus on the wrong areas of life.

 Though I find it a bit traumatic to revisit this time in my life and reflect upon the pain and discomfort involved, I let gratitude for my healing overshadow it.
-I’m so thankful that I’ve healed my body and that this experience has enabled me to empathize with my clients as I empower them to also leave health issues, doctors, lists of medications, pain, and unwanted weight behind so they can step into the life of vitality they deserve.
+I’m so thankful that I’ve healed my body and that this experience has enabled me to empathize with my clients as I empower them to also leave health issues, frequent doctors’ visits, lists of medications, pain, and unwanted weight behind so they can step into the life of vitality they deserve.
 We all deserve this.